plone/plone.portlets/plone/portlets/README.txt

   ...         return testUserGroups
   >>> provideAdapter(TestPortletContext)

-We create a sample content heirarchy as well, to be used later.
-We register the objects with our contrived UID registry, so that the generic portlet context will work for all of them.
+We create the root of a sample content hierarchy as well, to be used later.
+We register new objects with our contrived UID registry, so that the generic portlet context will work for all of them.

   >>> class ITestDocument(IContained):
   ...     text = schema.TextLine(title=u"Text to render")